How to Prepare for the NCLEX: 8 Tips for Success

 NCLEX Exam Requirements

-Before diving into NCLEX tips for passing the exam, it’s worth looking at the eligibility requirements to sit for the exam including:
+Before diving into NCLEX tips, it’s worth looking at the eligibility requirements to sit for the exam, including:

 - A nursing degree from an accredited program